 Our Country Home

 After having dreamed of moving to the country since I was a child visiting my aunt and uncle's farm, we took the leap in 2015 and bought a home in the country.
 Inspired by the ideals of homesteading and permaculture we set up our property as a small working farm.
-Lots has changed since we first saw the property and the changes continue.
+Our interest and passion led us to take on more than our property could manage and in 2021 we moved to a larger property nestled in the hills of Bruce County.

 Welcome to our home.